Sean McVay

-Sean McVay (born January 24, 1986) is an American football coach who is the head coach for the Los Angeles Rams of the National Football League (NFL).
-He became the youngest NFL head coach in the modern era when he was hired by the Rams in 2017 at the age of 30.
-McVay is also the youngest head coach to win a Super Bowl, make multiple Super Bowl appearances, and be named the AP NFL Coach of the Year.
+Sean Patrick McVay (born January 24, 1986) is an American professional football coach who is the head coach of the Los Angeles Rams of the National Football League (NFL).
+He became the youngest NFL head coach in the modern era when he was hired by the Rams in 2017 at the age of 30 years and 353 days.
+McVay is also the youngest head coach to win a Super Bowl and be named NFL Coach of the Year.
+Prior to becoming Rams head coach, he served as a tight ends coach and offensive coordinator for the Washington Redskins.

-Within his first year, McVay turned a Rams team that had the league's lowest scoring offense the previous year into the top-scoring team of 2017 en route to a division title.
-The season also marked the Rams' first winning record since 2003 and first playoff appearance since 2004.
-Over the following seasons, McVay led the Rams to two Super Bowl appearances and won the franchise's first since 1999 in Super Bowl LVI.
-His success in Los Angeles is credited with changing NFL hiring philosophies towards younger head coaches, also known as the "Sean McVay effect".
+Within his first year, McVay turned a Rams team that had the league's lowest scoring offense the previous year into the top-scoring team of 2017.
+The season also marked the Rams' first winning record and division title since 2003 and first playoff appearance since 2004.
+Over the following seasons, McVay led the Rams to an appearance in Super Bowl LIII in 2018 and a victory in Super Bowl LVI in 2021, the franchise's first world championship since 1999.
+His success in Los Angeles is credited with spawning the "Sean McVay effect", in which NFL teams were more inclined to hire younger, offensive-minded head coaches.

 Early life

 McVay was born in Dayton, Ohio, the son of Tim and Cindy McVay.
-Sean's father, Tim, played football as a defensive back at Indiana University.
+Sean's father, played football as a defensive back at Indiana University.
 His family lived in Dayton until Sean was six years old.
 His grandfather, John McVay, was the head football coach at the University of Dayton from 1965 to 1972, head coach of the New York Giants later in the 1970s, and general manager of the San Francisco 49ers for the team's five Super Bowl championships during the 1980 and 1990s.

 McVay graduated from Marist School in Brookhaven, Georgia, in 2004.
 He was a four-year starter at Marist as a quarterback and defensive back for the War Eagles high school football team and the first player in school history to amass 1,000 yards rushing and passing in consecutive seasons.
 McVay totaled 2,600 yards rushing and 40 rushing touchdowns during his career and also passed for 2,500 yards and 18 touchdowns, leading the War Eagles to a 26–3 record, including a 14–1 record and state championship his senior year, when he was also named the Georgia 4A Offensive Player of the Year over future NFL Hall of Fame wide receiver Calvin Johnson.

 College career

-McVay attended Miami University in Oxford, Ohio, where he played college football as a wide receiver from 2004 to 2007, earning Miami's Scholar-Athlete Award in 2007.
-McVay recorded 39 receptions for 312 yards for the RedHawks in his college career.
+McVay attended Miami University in Oxford, Ohio, where he played college football as a wide receiver from 2005 to 2007, earning Miami's Scholar-Athlete Award in 2007.
+Playing in 26 games over three seasons, McVay recorded 39 receptions for 312 yards for the RedHawks in his college career.
 He graduated from Miami in 2008 with a B.S. in Health and Sports Studies.